aka7880-721/aka7880-721/readme.md

 ## AI Software Engineer | Rust & Python

-I am an AI backend software engineer with 4 years of experience building production systems and 5 years of learning and building experience at university.
+I am an AI software engineer with 4 years of experience building production systems and 5 years of learning and building experience at university.

 ## Skills